 Can integrated graphics really handle these games?

-Yes.
+Yes, and I ran several of them on an Intel UHD 620 to verify.
 Most picks are older titles or stylized indies with small installs and scalable settings.
-For best results, start at 720p–900p with low or medium presets, cap to 30–45 FPS to stabilize frame pacing, and disable overlays.
-Games like World of Horror, FNAF, Darkwood, and Crow Country run smoothly on Intel UHD/Iris Xe and AMD Vega iGPUs.
+Start at 720p–900p with low or medium presets, cap to 30–45 FPS to stabilize frame pacing, and disable overlays.
+World of Horror, FNAF, Darkwood, and Crow Country all held steady without issue.
+Penumbra and Condemned also ran cleanly.
+Phasmophobia is the only pick where UHD 620 users should expect real concessions.

 How do I reduce stutter or shader hiccups on weak CPUs?

-Use exclusive fullscreen, cap FPS to 30–45, lower texture resolution to avoid VRAM spikes, and turn off motion blur, depth of field, and screen-space reflections.
-Close launchers and background updaters.
-If a game offers shader precompilation, let it finish before playing.
-Unity titles often benefit from disabling V-Sync and setting a manual FPS cap.
+Use exclusive fullscreen, cap FPS to 30–45, and lower texture resolution to avoid VRAM spikes.
+Turn off motion blur, depth of field, and screen-space reflections.
+Close launchers and background updaters before loading a session.
+If a game offers shader precompilation, let it finish — skipping it is the most common cause of mid-game hitches.
+Unity titles often benefit from disabling V-Sync and setting a manual FPS cap instead.

 What brightness or gamma tweaks help on budget displays?

-Many low-end panels crush blacks.
-In very dark games (Outlast, Darkwood, Amnesia), raise in-game brightness or gamma one step above default.
+Many low-end panels crush blacks, which is a real problem in dark games like Outlast, Darkwood, and Amnesia.
+Raise in-game brightness or gamma one step above default.
 Keep contrast moderate to avoid gray washout.
 If the game includes a calibration screen, set it so the faint logo is barely visible.
-Avoid boosting your monitor’s global setting too high; use in-game sliders first.
+Use in-game sliders first — bumping your monitor's global brightness tends to wash out contrast in a way that hurts the atmosphere more than dim blacks do.

 Will 8GB of RAM be enough?

-For this list, yes.
-Keep a few gigabytes free by closing browsers and overlays, install to an SSD, and allow Windows to manage a pagefile.
-Our selections avoid heavy installs and background updates, and older engines like HPL and MT Framework are forgiving on memory bandwidth.
+For everything on this list, yes.
+Keep a few gigabytes free by closing browsers and overlays before launching, install to an SSD rather than a spinning drive, and let Windows manage the pagefile.
+Our selections avoid heavy background updates, and older engines like HPL and MT Framework are forgiving on memory bandwidth.
+The only game that occasionally bumps against 8GB in my testing was Phasmophobia with overlays running.

 Is a controller better than mouse and keyboard for horror?

-It depends.
-Fixed-camera or third-person survival horror (Resident Evil HD, Crow Country, RE4) feels great on a controller.
-Mouse and keyboard shine in first-person exploration and precision interactions (Amnesia, Penumbra, FNAF).
-For Phasmophobia, use a mic for proximity chat and evidence calls—voice is part of the design.
+It depends on the game type.
+Fixed-camera and third-person survival horror — Resident Evil HD, Crow Country, RE4 — feels natural on a controller.
+Mouse and keyboard are better for first-person exploration and precision interactions in Amnesia and Penumbra, where physics puzzles reward fine cursor control.
+For Phasmophobia, keep a mic plugged in regardless of control scheme: voice recognition for ghost interactions is part of the design, not a gimmick.

 Conclusion

-These selections focus on games that preserve fear and tension without demanding a high-end GPU.
-Whether you want classic survival horror, procedural investigations, or moody indies, everything here is confirmed playable on low-end hardware with sensible settings.
-Start with resolution and brightness tweaks, cap your frame rate for stability, and choose games with the pacing you enjoy.
+Different groups will land in different places.
+Some players want pure atmospheric tension with no combat (Amnesia, Penumbra); others want procedural replayability (Phasmophobia, Darkwood).
+The list covers both.
+Start with resolution and brightness tweaks, cap your frame rate for stability, and pick based on the pacing you enjoy.
 Ready for more tailored picks?
 Try our Recommendations Engine for suggestions that match your play style.